 Organizational culture is based on attention to detail to make employees aware of what is expected of them at work.

-Hence. this enables employees to gain a better understanding of the desired behavior, values and philosophies.
-It shapes how they communicate and interact with their peers and superiors.
+Hence. this enables employees to gain a better understanding of the desired behavior, values, and philosophies.

 2. Give Importance to Achieving Results

-It is important for a successful organizational culture to be result-oriented rather than being focused on structure and process.
-This offers greater freedom and flexibility to employees to drive desired results and improve the overall efficiency.
+This offers greater freedom and flexibility to employees to drive desired results and improve overall efficiency.

 3. Emphasize Employee Happiness and Satisfaction

-A work culture that prioritizes happiness and satisfaction of employees tends to result boosting business growth.
 In such organizations, treating all employees with dignity and respect forms an integral part of everyday working.

 Organizations should value employees not only for their skills and knowledge but as individuals with unique qualities and aspirations.